 So if you’re thinking about what you should eat, it’s simple: if the pre-agricultural, hunter-gatherer ancestors did not eat it, then neither should you.

 Eating paleo is a good choice if you are looking for an anti-inflammatory diet.
+It’s also a good choice if you believe your endomorph body type may be causing you to hold on to extra fat.

 What you eat: